 Instead of participating in a crowded Turkey Trot or game of touch football, take some quiet time for yourself.
 Why not establish a new tradition of trying a new meditation or ending the day with a bubble bath?
 This will also help you unwind from a long holiday in future years after a long day or the perfect mid-afternoon nap.

-If you have an outdoor kitchen and live in a milder climate, this is among the easiest of Thanksgiving traditions to do!
-You can easily social distance around a backyard dinner table and enjoy all of your favorite holiday specialties.
-If you have a larger group, it’s important to follow the CDC guidelines so that everyone stays safely distanced!
+If you have an outdoor kitchen and live in a milder climate, this is among the most accessible Thanksgiving traditions to do!
+Hang out around a backyard dinner table and enjoy all of your favorite holiday specialties.

-As an alternative option, collect money with your relatives and donate it to a charity that your family strongly supports.
+An alternative option could be to collect money with your relatives and donate it to a charity that your family strongly supports.
 You could also look for Giving Tuesday options, starting some new Thanksgiving traditions for families.

-The existing pandemic has opened the door for many new opportunities.
+The pandemic has opened the door for many new opportunities.
 Whether you give back to your community or plan a virtual dinner, there are ways to make some great memories and celebrate Thanksgiving in new and familiar ways.